QuarkNerd/blog/asheehan/_posts/2016-02-05-a-lazy-isomorphic-react-experiment.md

 1. Main shop `/` - contains the list of products and the current cart.
 This page sits at the base root.
-2. Individual product page `/product/:id` - This page contains information about a specific product, given by the id in the url.
-ID is the product id
+2. Individual product page `/product/:id` - This page contains information about a specific product.
 3. Checkout page `/checkout` - Shows the cart only, along with the buy button, which checks out the items and deducts the total from the users balance.

 ![Shop page]({{ site.github.url }}/asheehan/assets/shop-page.png "The shop page")

-*Link to the GitHub repository is [here](https://github.com/alisd23/lazy-isomorphic-react)*
+*Check out the code on the [GitHub repository](https://github.com/alisd23/lazy-isomorphic-react)*

 ## Why isomorphic?